LeeAnnEditor/o365hq/blog/Microsoft tests underwater datacenter.md

 +++

-Mark takes you on a tour of Azure's datacenter architecture and implementation innovations, describing everything from Azure's reliable clean-energy datacenter designs, to how we are using FPGAs to accelerate networking and machine learning, to how we design storage servers to deliver ultra-low latency and high throughput, and more.
+Mark takes you on a tour of Azure's datacenter architecture and implementation innovations, describing everything from Azure's reliable, clean-energy datacenter designs, to how we are using FPGAs to accelerate networking and machine learning, to how we design storage servers to deliver ultra-low latency and high throughput, and more.